Akhilrajeevp/footprint-regulator-app/README.md

+THE ZIP FOLDER  CONTAINS ALL THE FILES MENTIONED HERE AND HAS BEEN PROVIDED SO THAT YOU CAN DOWNLOAD ALL FILES MENTIONED HERE AT ONCE

 # footprint-regulator-app
 We came up wiith an idea to keep in check the amount of resources a human uses using our app This is a carbon and water footprint regulator calculated for a period of over a month